attopany01/lab05-1/README.md

 ## Project Goals
 -  Gain a comprehensive understanding of Markdown syntax and its application in creating web content.
 Students will demonstrate proficiency in formatting text, inserting images, and linking to external resources.
 - Learn the fundamentals of web development through Jekyll, an open-source static site generator.
-This includes setting up a Jekyll site, customizing themes, and understanding site configuration.
 - Demonstrate the ability to deploy a live website using GitHub Pages, making the personal portfolio accessible on the internet.

 ## Tools